jgalang21/Resume/README.md

 My name is Jeremy and I'm a computer engineer.

-I created this repository simply just to share a bit about what I've learned in coding throughout my time in school.
+I created this repository to share a bit about what I've learned in coding throughout my time in school.

 # My Coding Experience